SudhaLV/SudhaLV/README.md

 - 💬 Ask me about: anything (but you can also request for my CV at my email id)!
 - 📫 How to reach me: www.linkedin.com/in/sudhavinayakam or email me at: cse.sudhalakshmi@gmail.com
 - 😄 Pronouns: She/Her/Hers
 - ⚡ Fun fact: Cloud is my most favourite tech.....until I learn something new 😄!

-SUDHA VINAYAKAM

-Email: cse_sudhalakshmi@yahoo.co.in
-Linkedin: www.linkedin.com/in/sudhavinayakam
-Address: Bristol, UK